STOIE/recipes/recipes/byrek/README.md

 #### Ingredients

-* 3 cups (one large handful) baby spinach
+* 2 medium sized onions (white, else brown is fine) diced
+* 3 medium (2 large) tomatoes diced
 * big pinch of salt (fine)
 * an amount of vegetable oil

 #### Method

-1. Add the spinach to a small non-stick frying pan and fry lightly with oil and a pinch of salt until fully wilted and cooked.
+1. Add all the ingredients, including a splash of oil to a pan.
+1. Saute on medium-high heat until the tomatoes are rendered and onions cooked without browning.

 **Spinach Filling**